Pirs (ISS module): Design and construction

-The docking compartment had two primary functions: provide a docking port for visiting Soyuz and Progress spacecraft and serve as an airlock for Russian EVAs.
+The Pirs docking compartment had two primary functions: to provide a docking port for visiting Soyuz and Progress spacecraft and to serve as an airlock for Russian EVAs.
 The docking port could accommodate one Soyuz-MS or one Progress-MS spacecraft.
-Visiting spacecraft could deliver people and cargo to and from to the space station.
-In addition, the Docking Compartment could transfer fuel from the fuel tanks of a docked Progress resupply vehicle to either the Zvezda Service Module Integrated Propulsion System or the Zarya Functional Cargo Block.
+Visiting spacecraft could deliver people and cargo to and from the space station.
+In addition, the Docking Compartment could transfer fuel from the fuel tanks of a docked Progress resupply vehicle to either the Zvezda Service Module's Integrated Propulsion System or the Zarya Functional Cargo Block.
 It could also transfer propellant from Zvezda and Zarya to the propulsion system of docked vehicles — Soyuz and Progress.
-The two airlocks were used for spacewalks by cosmonauts wearing Russian Orlan-M spacesuits.
+The two airlocks were designed to accommodate spacewalking cosmonauts wearing Russian Orlan-M spacesuits.
 The Pirs docking compartment was manufactured by RKK Energia.
-The Docking Compartment was similar to the Mir Docking Module used on the Mir space station.
+The Docking Compartment was similar to the Mir Docking Module used on the earlier Mir space station.
 The docking compartment's planned lifetime as part of the station was five years.